 You probably know your colleagues, at least enough to make small-talk.
 But try to think of them in a big picture context.
 How many are you?
 What is the average age?
 And what about their digital maturity?

-If your company is filled with young whippersnappers who live and breath the newest technology, the digital learning curve is more of a molehill.
+If your company is filled with young whippersnappers who live and breath the newest technology, then your digital learning curve is more of a molehill.
 The same cannot be said for older and less tech-savvy employees, who might need a bit more help and instruction.

 Considering your employee’s strengths and weaknesses are incredibly important, as it can make or break your transition.